couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 ## Networking

-Couchbase Server communicates on a number of different ports (see the [Couchbase Server documentation](http://docs.couchbase.com/admin/admin/Install/install-networkPorts.html "Network ports page on Couchbase Server documentation")).
-It also is not generally supported for nodes in a cluster to be behind any kind of NAT.
+Couchbase Server communicates on many different ports (see the [Couchbase Server documentation](http://docs.couchbase.com/admin/admin/Install/install-networkPorts.html "Network ports page on Couchbase Server documentation")).
+Also, it is generally not supported that the cluster nodes be placed behind any NAT.
 For these reasons, Docker's default networking configuration is not ideally suited to Couchbase Server deployments.

 There are several deployment scenarios which this Docker image can easily support.
 These will be detailed below, along with recommended network arrangements for each.